 Section 3.9 Termination of Faculty Appointments

-3.9.1 Noncontinuation of Appointment ‡
+3.9.1 Noncontinuation of Faculty ‡

+3.9.1.1 Noncontinuation of Probationary Faculty

 Notice of noncontinuation prior to a tenure decision shall be given in writing to full-time faculty members on probationary appointment.
 If a faculty member whose appointment is not to be continued so requests, he or she shall be provided with a written statement of reasons why the appointment is not to be continued.
-If he or she believes that the decision was based on inadequate consideration in terms of the relevant standards of the institution, an appeal may be made to the Faculty Dismissal Hearing Committee to be considered under procedures to be developed by the committee and approved by the Provost’s Office.
+Reasons for the noncontinuation of a probationary faculty member prior to a tenure decision may include unsatisfactory performance of assigned duties, misconduct, or other reasons that do not violate applicable law or university policy.
+If a probationary faculty member believes that the decision of noncontinuation was based on inadequate consideration in terms of the relevant standards of the institution, an appeal may be made to the Faculty Dismissal Hearing Committee to be considered under procedures developed by the committee and approved by the Provost’s Office.
 This committee shall review the faculty member’s allegation to determine whether the decision was the result of adequate consideration in terms of the relevant standards of the institution.
 If the committee believes that adequate consideration was not given to the faculty member’s qualifications, it will request consideration by the departmental tenured faculty indicating the respects in which it believes the consideration may have been inadequate.
 It will provide copies of the Review Committee findings to the faculty member and to the president.

 The provisions for notice of noncontinuation described in this section apply only to full-time faculty members on probationary appointment.
 All full-time service, whether in a tenure-track position or not, must be counted in determining the length of notice required.
 The provisions are not applicable to terminations for cause or where a termination is specified in the appointment instrument.